Best Credit Cards for Retirees

 To redeem your miles towards travel, you just apply them as a statement credit.
 You can use them for flights, cruises, hotel stays, rental cars, or vacation packages, with no blackout dates or restrictions.
 The great part about this rewards format is the ability to shop for travel deals on your own.
 Your miles earnings and rewards are not limited to any specific travel brands.

-Why you may want to look elsewhere: One potential snag is the fact that you can’t transfer miles to frequent flyer or hotel loyalty programs.
+Why you may want to look elsewhere: One potential snag is the fact that you can’t transfer miles to the frequent flyer or hotel loyalty programs.
 If that’s a feature you’re interested in, you’ll get more traction from another travel rewards credit card.

 Choose the Card That Reflects How You Spend